Last updated: May 13 2022

-Zapier is the market leader for no-code and automated integrations, but it’s not for everyone.
+Zapier is the market leader for no-code and automated integrations between web apps, but it’s not for everyone.

 While it works for many users, there are alternatives that better meet your needs.